zeibura/VS-Code-Workshop/README.md

 - Editing Markdown files
 - Understanding the basics of Markdown format

 Before the actual workshop tasks, you will be presented with the introduction to these tools.
 You will understand why it's more beneficial to use the above-mentioned tools as opposed to only the GitHub website UI.
-The focus of the workshop is learn how to benefit from using VS Code in your day-to-day documentation tasks.
+The focus of the workshop is to learn how to benefit from using VS Code in your day-to-day documentation tasks.

 ## Prepare for Workshop